The page has been translated by Gen AI.

 Check DNS client settings

-You can confirm that the DNS server is set to PDC.
+You can verify that the DNS server is set as the PDC.

 InterfaceAlias Interface Address ServerAddresses